shubhamdhiman/Alarm-Clock-Project-Coding-Ninjas/README.md

 This project consists an Alarm Clock.
 There is a live clock and an option to set the alarm.
+Used HTML, CSS and Javascript to make this project.
+No Javascript library is used.

 ** Live Clock **